BachQuang/SkyMavis_Test/2. System design/Readme.md

 # The ride-hailing application
 ### Introduction
 ##### 1. Overview
 The application provides ride-hailing application for people in the South-East Asia.
-The application has two main kind of users which are Riders who find the taxis and Drivers who have car and provide taxi service.
+The application has two main kind of users which are Customer who find the taxis and Drivers who have car and provide taxi service.
 ##### 2. Estimate the number of users in app
 - Rider:
   - 100 millions riders in total